johnpuddephatt/turveyworld/src/pages/yoga.md

 Or you can drop in.
 No need to sign up, come when you can.

 ### The Edge Gym at Leeds University.

+These classes are suspended until The Edge opens again

 * Hatha: Monday 7.30am to 8.30am
 * Flow: Tuesday 11am to 11.55am